-- CO1: Familiarize with the concept of Automation, Flexible Manufacturing Systems, FMS architecture and its classifications. - CO2: Identify the different concepts of automated material handling and various automated storage systems. - CO3: Analyze the computer control systems of FMS and concepts of Group Technology.
+CO1: Familiarize with the concept of Automation, Flexible Manufacturing Systems, FMS

+- CO2: Identify the different concepts of automated material handling and various automated storage systems. - CO3: Analyze the computer control systems of FMS and concepts of Group Technology.

 CO4: Recognize the different types coding systems and applications of GT.